 The NSPCC have provided advice for parents to talk to their children about terrorism. https://www.nspcc.org.uk/what-we-do/news-opinion/supporting-children-worried-about-terrorism/

 Consultant clinical psychologist Emma Citron, who specialises in children and trauma, says families should not shy away from talking about such events, via this report from the BBC http://www.bbc.com/news/education-40011787#

 We at citizenAID have been working with security and education experts to create materials for parents and teachers and we have now released a children’s e-book “Moggy’s coming” that emphasises the ‘Run, Hide, Tell, Treat’ message in a non-threatening way.
 The e-book includes a story, questions to prompt discussion and a series of nursery-style rhymes.

-Our e-book will be provided completly free to teachers in our forthcoming education pack for schools.
-It is also avaliable on Amazon (here) for you to view on your kindle or e-reader 100% of the proceeds recieved from the sale of this e-book go to the citizenAID Charity.
+Our e-book will be provided completely free to teachers in our forthcoming education pack for schools.
+It is also available on Amazon (here) for you to view on your kindle or e-reader 100% of the proceeds received from the sale of this e-book go to the citizenAID Charity.

 This is the first in a series of educational books, featuring the Mulberry School mice in emergency situations.
 Designed for Key Stage 1 & 2.

 Available from amazon https://www.amazon.co.uk/dp/B073G7WRB1/ref=sr_1_1?ie=UTF8&qid=1498919953&sr=8-1&keywords=moggy%27s+coming